justabread/better-with-drills/README.md

 A mod to implement drills and other quality of life tools into Better Than Adventure for an immersive and expanded mining experience!

+## Usuage
+- Mine a block with the drill as usual to make 3x3 tunnels
+- Right click to switch drill to OreMiner mode, which mines all the connected blocks of the originally mined ore
+- Craft a chainsaw to chop down trees in an instant

+Move the cursor over the drill and hold left ctrl, to know more about each drills's advantages and quirks!

 ## Upcoming features list

 ### Functionality: